top of page

 Mung or moong beans are known in India as dal and were first domesticated in India around 1500 BC.
 They are small, cylindrical beans with a bright green skin.
 There are two main types of moong dal: one with the green hulls on, and the more easily digestible split yellow moong dal.

 These beans are a high source of protein and fiber, supporting healthy blood sugar levels and colon health.
 They purify the blood and are highly effective in blocking the oxidation of the LDL cholesterol particles due to their potent antioxidant properties.
-They are packed with vitamins; A, C, K, E, B6, B12, thiamin, riboflavin, niacin, folate, pantothenic acid, and choline, and contain calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, and selenium.
+They are packed with vitamins: A, C, K, E, B6, B12, thiamin, riboflavin, niacin, folate, pantothenic acid, and choline, and contain calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, and selenium.

 Rice

+There are many views on where rice originated in the world, but in India, rice was mentioned in the Vedas (the first documents of India) around 5,000 years ago.
 Ayurveda prefers using white rice.
-Yes, it is true that brown rice (with the bran attached) does have a few more nutrients and roughage, but white rice is easier to digest and assimilate into the body, especially during cleansing and detoxification when the metabolism slows down and the digestive strength weakens.
-Additionally, long-grain white rice is preferable to short grain rice because it was believed to be more nutritious and has a lower glycemic index than short-grain rice.
+Yes, brown rice (with the bran intact) does indeed contain a few more nutrients and fiber.
+Still, white rice is easier to digest and assimilate into the body, especially during cleansing and detoxification when the metabolism slows down and the digestive strength weakens.
+Additionally, long-grain white rice is generally considered more nutritious and has a lower glycemic index than short-grain rice.

 Rice, like most grains, is very low in the amino acids and is not a good source of protein, but with the addition of legumes and lentils, the body can make a complete protein.
-It takes 20 amino acids that combine with one another to make the proteins the body needs.
+It takes 20 amino acids that combine to make the proteins the body needs.
 The body can synthesize ten of them on its own, but the body does not make the other ten, called essential amino acids, and it must get those ten from our foods.
 Animal proteins are “complete” in that they contain all ten essential amino acids, but plant foods need to be combined to make a complete protein.

 White rice is about 90% carbohydrate, 8% protein, and 2% fat.
 It contains vitamin E, B6, thiamin, niacin, folate, pantothenic acid, choline, calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, selenium, and fluoride.